mareklexuan/mareklexuan/README.md

 <br>

 I am a problem solver, innovator, educator, mentor, essentialist and blogger.
-On my website I write and talk about life design, self-management and personal betterment.
+On my website I talk about life design, self-management and personal betterment.
 About building a better life.

 I am a self-taught web enthusiast, currently building websites on Jekyll.
 Markdown > WYSIWYG.